helium/longfi-platformio/getting-started.md

 Now that the code has built successfully, if a target device is attached to your computer the resulting binary can be uploaded to the target device.

 The method of uploading the binary to your device may vary depending on the target device.
-PlatformIO will attempt to configure upload options appropriate for the choosen board.
+PlatformIO will attempt to configure upload options appropriate for the chosen board.
 If the default configuration does not work in your instance detailed information can be found within the PlatformIO documentation [here](https://docs.platformio.org/en/latest/projectconf/section_env_upload.html?highlight=upload) or within your target board vendors documentation set.

 We will attempt to include such information along with any sample project code we provided if the procedure is different from that described here.

 ```
-For instance our target, the Cubecell has a parculiar requirement:
+For instance our target, the CubeCell has a peculiar requirement:
 Prior to attempting to upload your binary make sure any terminal session that might be attached
 to the debug comm port has been deleted.
 Occasionally but not always, PlatformIO will automatically
 close the comm port.
 If it does not upload errors will occur.